-You have to complete a return each year, unless you have been told by the Director that you don't need to do one, and your circumstances haven't changed since then.
+You have to complete a return each year, unless you have been told in writing by the Director of Revenue Service that you don't need to do one, and your circumstances haven't changed since then.

 A change in circumstances would include things such as getting married or separating from your spouse, buying a property, starting to receive bank interest or leaving the island.